pulumi/registry/themes/default/content/registry/packages/azure-native-v2/from-v1-to-v2/_index.md

 1. Check the documentation in your IDE or our [registry API docs](https://www.pulumi.com/registry/packages/azure-native-v2/) which identifies the previous version for each resource.
 For example: `Azure REST API Version: 2022-05-01.
 Prior API version in Azure Native 1.x: 2020-07-17-preview`
 2. Import the previous version of the resource.
 These are available in the version-specific sub-folders of the SDK.

-Below are examples of changing an import to use a specific version in each language.
+Below are examples of changing an import to use an explicit version in each language.

 {{< chooser language "typescript,python,csharp,go,yaml" >}}